Skip to main content

 We’re building on NYC’s core strengths and powering new growth opportunities to support the city’s diverse manufacturing and industrial community.

-• Micromanufacturing Hub @ Brooklyn Army Terminal, a home for growth-stage industrial manufacturing companies with affordable rents.
+• Micromanufacturing Hub @ Brooklyn Army Terminal: A home for growth-stage industrial manufacturing companies with affordable rents.
 These 1,000-2,000-square-foot spaces support all kinds of manufacturers, from woodworkers, jewelry-makers, and machinists to advanced manufacturers using tools like robotics, CNC machines, or laser cutters in their production process.

 By the Numbers